Yuxin29/Webserver/docs/http_development_plan.md

   modified functions: std::string mapUriToPath(const config::LocationConfig* loc, const std::string& uri_raw)

 ## 2.error page
-  the ready made error page should be returned from site/static/error/xxx.html
+  the ready made error pages should be returned from site/static/error/xxx.html
 ### how
+  modified functions:
+  HttpResponse makeErrorResponse(int status)
-  modified functions: HttpResponse makeErrorResponse(int status, const config::ServerConfig* vh)
+  -> HttpResponse makeErrorResponse(int status, const config::ServerConfig* vh)

 ## 3.Autoindex
-  When autoindex is off, navigating to a directory such as: http://localhost:8080/files should not show any directory listing.

   Expected behavior (consistent with Nginx):
   If autoindex = off and the directory has an index file → return the index file If autoindex = off and the directory has no index file → return 403 Forbidden